ihebltaief/share/employee_code_nationality/README.rst

-If you want to modify the format of the sequence, go to Settings -> Technical -> Sequences & Identifiers -> Sequences and search for the "Employee Identifier By Nationality" sequence, where you modify numbering formats...
+If you want to modify the format of the sequence, go to Settings -> Technical -> Sequences & Identifiers -> Sequences and search for the "Employee Code By Nationality" sequence, where you modify numbering formats...